Back to Course

 What is DMARC and why do you need email authentication for your domain?

-Adding The Missing DMARC Record to Your Domain
+Adding the Missing DMARC Record to Your Domain

-v=DMARC1; p=none; rua=mailto:xyz@example.com
+v=DMARC1; p=none; rua=mailto:[email protected]

 I've fixed the "No DMARC record found" error, what's next?